Bhindar Kalan

 Bhindar Kalan is a village in Mandi Bahauddin District, in the Punjab province of Pakistan.
 The village is situated 30 km southeast of the district capital of Mandi Bahauddin, and 14 km east of the town of Phalia.
 The population is about 2000.
 The literacy rate is above 80%.
 The village is in a well-cultivated area.
-The main crops are wheat, rice, and sugar cane.
-Most people of the village are either farmers or government servants.
-The village has been continuously developing since the partition in 1947.
+The main crops are wheat, rice, and sugarcane.
+Most people of the village are either farmers and some are government servants.